SettleMint

 • Communicate the conversion window to holders.
 Conversion is window-bound; outside the window, holders cannot voluntarily convert.

-• Optional mandatory conversion at the window end.
-If the operating model includes force-convert at maturity, an authorised operator triggers the mandatory-conversion action.
+• Optional mandatory conversion applies at the window end.
+If the operating model includes force-convert at maturity, an authorised operator triggers mandatory conversion.

 Submitting a conversion

-The Convert action collects two inputs before it lets a holder confirm:
+The Convert form collects two inputs before it lets a holder confirm:

 FieldWhat to enter